 7 Biggest Travel Mistakes to Avoid on Your Rwanda Trip

+Traveling through Rwanda ranks among the most rewarding adventures I’ve ever undertaken.
+From the hush of the misty forests where mountain gorillas roam, to the warmth of Kigali’s cozy cafés and vibrant street life, every day brought something unforgettable.
+Rwanda, the “land of a thousand hills,” surprises and inspires at every turn.
 But even when you’re in love with a place, the realities of travel can catch you off guard, especially when you’re unprepared.
 I certainly learned that the hard way.
 To ensure your trip goes as smoothly as possible, I’m sharing the biggest mistakes I made during my Rwandan journey, and more importantly, what you can do instead.

-1. Underestimating the Hills, Kigali Is Not Flat!
+1. Underestimating the Hills , Kigali Is Not Flat!

 My blunder: I lowballed the elevation.
 Kigali looked so open and modern.
 How hilly could it be?
 I booked an Airbnb a decent distance from the city center and ended up huffing up steep streets after tiring days of exploring.